csi-vitpune/DS-Algo_CSI-VIT-Pune/Searching/Finding_Min/README.md

 >  * The third line contains the element X.

 #### Output Format
->  Output minimum  number which is less than x.
+>  Output minimum  number which is less than X.

 ### Sample Input
 ```